nd1511/OMASGAN_/README.md

 As shown in the flowchart diagram, OMASGAN performs model retraining by including negative samples, where the negative samples are generate by our negative data augmentation methodology.

-Our negative data augmentation methodology: OMASGAN generates minimum anomaly score OoD samples around the data points using a strictly decreasing function of a distribution metric between the boundary samples and the data.
+Our negative data augmentation methodology: OMASGAN generates minimum anomaly score OoD samples around the data using a strictly decreasing function of a distribution metric between the boundary samples and the data.

 Environments - Requirements: Python 3.7 and PyTorch 1.3